If Someone You Know Has a Problem with Cocaine

 - Stop enabling the problem by making excuses or “doing for” the addict.
 Your time is best spent in the solution, not the problem.
 When an addict has to face the consequences of his or her actions directly, they are more interested in seeking help.

 - Never bluff.
 Be willing to follow through on any threats or promises you make.
 Be sure to communicate these conditions clearly and calmly.

 - Don’t go it alone.
 Ask for help.
 Let trusted friends, family or clergy in on the secret.
 Tell them you want their help.

 - Contact your EAP counselor through your workplace or an addiction professional in your community and ask for help.

 - Discuss doing an intervention if your addict won’t willingly seek help.

 - Decide how much longer you are willing to put up with the pain, fear and frustration caused by addiction.
-That's exactly how long it will continue.
-Attend Al-a-non or Nar-a-non.
-These are programs for those who care about an addict.
+That’s exactly how long it will continue.
+Consider attending a support group for more information and support in dealing with this issue.
+There are usually community programs for those who care about an addict.